flowground/amazonaws-com-es-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DescribeElasticsearchInstanceTypeLimits
-### Describe Elasticsearch Limits for a given InstanceType and ElasticsearchVersion.
-When modifying existing Domain, specify the <code> <a>DomainName</a> </code> to know what Limits are supported for modifying.
+> Describe Elasticsearch Limits for a given InstanceType and ElasticsearchVersion.
+When modifying existing Domain, specify the <code> <a>DomainName</a> </code> to know what Limits are supported for modifying.<br/>

 #### Input Parameters
 * `ElasticsearchVersion` - _required_